georgy7/build-with-musl/README.md

     docker run --rm -v "$(pwd)":/workDir -it hello-world /workDir/hello2 ./hello2

-And size of this executable is
+And the size of this executable is

 ```
 wc --bytes hello2